-There are all kinds of pedometers on the market today, many of them sporting leading edge designs that look more like alien jewelry than pedometers.
-But while, in principle, we’re big fans of pushing the design envelope, if a design interferes with the ability of the user to access information in a fast, easy manner then it’s not much good.
+There are all kinds of pedometers on the market today, many of them sporting leading-edge designs that look more like alien jewelry than pedometers.
+But while, in principle, we’re big fans of pushing the design envelope, if a design interferes with the ability of the user to access information, then it’s not much good.
 Therefore, you’ll notice our list includes plenty of pedometers that are simple in design and execution and put a premium on readability.

 We also considered size.
-Because, while miniaturization is the rule in the 21st century, the pedometer needs to be at least big enough to accommodate that large, easy to read screen.
-So there’s a few smaller devices on our list, but they all have screens designed for humans.
-Ease of use is also important because these are pedometers intended to count steps.
+Because, while miniaturization is the rule in the 21st century, the pedometer needs to be at least big enough to accommodate a large, easy to read screen.
+So there are a few smaller devices on our list, but they all have screens designed for humans.
+Ease of use is also essential because these are pedometers intended to count steps.
 Not quantum computers designed to handle trillions of calculations per second.

-We also gave serious consideration to build quality, style and wearability.
+We also considered to build quality, style, and wearability.
 As far as extra features were concerned, our view is that they’re nice, but they’re secondary.
-In a few cases we chose fitness trackers with built in pedometers.
+In a few cases, we chose fitness trackers with built-in pedometers.
 Not, however, just because the fitness tracker offered more bells and whistles.
-But because the pedometer it provided was first rate.
+But because the pedometer it provided was first-rate.
 The bells and whistles were just icing on the cake.

 A pedometer can help you get and stay healthy.
-This is why people buy a pedometer so it had better fulfill its purpose.
+This is why people buy a pedometer, so it had better fulfill its purpose.
 Whether you work at a computer station all day, or you’re retired and don’t exactly have an active lifestyle, the simple act of walking can make a world of difference healthwise (1).
 But keeping track of how much you actually walk can be a challenge.
-Unless of course you have access to a circuit that you know to be a certain distance.
+Unless, of course, you have access to a circuit that you know to be a certain distance.
 But who has that?
 This is where pedometers come in.
-With a pedometer you don’t have to try and determine distance.
+With a pedometer, you don’t have to try and determine distance.
 All you have to do is let the device count the steps you’re taking.
-It makes walking a healthy amount easy as pie.
+It makes walking a healthy amount as easy as pie.

 A pedometer lets you set health and wellness goals.
 Psychologists have long known that setting goals can be crucial to obtaining a successful outcome (2).
-This is particularly true when it comes to fitness and overall wellbeing.
-A pedometer can help you set and meet goals which will help you keep your one and only body in good working order.
-When it comes to walking the most commonly mentioned goal is 10,000 steps per day.
+That is particularly true when it comes to fitness and overall wellbeing.
+A pedometer can help you set and meet goals, which will help you keep your one-and-only body in good working order.
+When it comes to walking, the most commonly mentioned goal is 10,000 steps per day.
 That sounds like a lot.
 And if you typically only move from the bedroom to the sofa to the bathroom to the sofa and then back to the bedroom, it is.
 But if you live a more average life chances are you already take nearly 5,000 steps per day (3).
 So ramping that up to 10,000 isn’t really such a stretch.

 A pedometer is a lot cheaper than joining a health club.
 Have you looked into the cost of health clubs these days?
 They’re not cheap (4).
-Not only that but they’re not particularly welcoming to older folks.
+Not only that, but they’re not particularly welcoming to older folks.
 Most of the organized activities are geared specifically toward 20 and 30-somethings with boundless energy.
-Not 50 or 60-somethings looking to blow the dust off muscles that haven’t been used since Clinton was president.
-Even for those highly energized young adults though the health club atmosphere often leaves a lot to be desired.
+Not 50 or 60-somethings looking to blow the dust off muscles that have been out of service since Clinton was president.
+Even for those highly energized young adults though, the health club atmosphere often leaves a lot to be desired.
 Which is one reason a majority of members don’t ever show up (5).
 So why bother?
-A pedometer can help you get into shape for just a fraction of what 1 months’ membership at the gym would cost.
+A pedometer can help you get into shape for just a fraction of what a months’ membership at the gym would cost.
 And you don’t have to put up with sweaty equipment, blaring music, rude stares or smelly locker rooms.

 A pedometer can help you meet your weight loss goals.
-In order to meet weight loss goals you need to do more than simply change what and how much you eat.
+To achieve weight loss goals, you need to do more than simply change what and how much you eat.
 You also have to build new habits related to exercise and be more active in general.
 That’s also the only way you stand a real chance of keeping the weight off once you lose it (6).
 A pedometer can help you get into the habit of exercising and so help you meet your weight loss goals.
 And this is true whether you’re 22 or 72.

 A pedometer helps promote sociability.
-While socializing is important for people of every age it’s particularly important for older folks.
-As people age friends and loved ones die and others simply drift away and are never heard from again.
+While socializing is important for people of every age, it’s particularly important for older folks.
+As people age, friends and loved ones die, and others simply drift away and are never heard from again.
 The isolation and loneliness that often results is a danger to a person’s physical and emotional wellbeing (7)(8).
-While the humble pedometer won’t bring back lost friends it can help a person make new ones.
+While the humble pedometer won’t bring back lost friends, it can help a person make new ones.
 Just being out and about getting in your steps will help re-establish a connection to the larger world.
 Also, some pedometers (especially those integrated into fitness trackers) enable the user to connect with an online community of like-minded people.
-Meet ups can be arranged, groups walks and more.
+Meetups can be arranged, group walks, and more.

 A pedometer can provide motivation to get active.
 The obesity epidemic (9) that has gripped much of the developed world is as much an epidemic of inactivity (10).
-As people spend more and more time sitting in front of computer screens they simply don’t burn off the calories they consume the way previous generations used to.
+As people spend more and more time sitting in front of computer screens, they simply don’t burn off the calories they consume the way previous generations did.
 A pedometer can provide the motivation a person needs to get up and go for a walk or a run.
-And this can help fend off an array of problems created by inactivity including type II diabetes and heart disease.
+And this can help fend off an array of problems created by inactivity, including type II diabetes and heart disease.

 A pedometer is light and compact and can be worn by anyone.
-Pedometers are so light and small that they can be easily worn by anyone at any age.
+Pedometers are so light and small that anyone of any age can comfortably wear them.
 Most weigh only a few ounces and can either be slung around the neck or simply clipped to a pocket or belt.
 This lightweight versatility makes them an outstanding fitness aid for older folks.